-OneDrive Extension extends the functionality of the All-in-One WP migration plugin, connecting it to your OneDrive account.
-This facilitates importing and exporting your website/network of sites directly between your OneDrive cloud space and your website.
+The OneDrive Extension adds to the functionality of the All-in-One WP Migration plugin by connecting it to your OneDrive account.
+This allows you to directly import and export your website/network of sites between your OneDrive cloud space and your website.

 For more details about installing the tool, you can visit: https://help.servmask.com/knowledgebase/install-instructions-for-onedrive-extension/

 This tutorial contains details of:

 - Available OneDrive settings

 After installing and successfully activating the extension, the OneDrive settings page appears in the All-in-One WP Migration plugin’s list of pages:

 When you click on it, you will be taken to the settings page.
 In order for the extension to connect to your account, you will be prompted to enter your OneDrive login information.
 You will be unable to use the extension unless you connect it to your account from this page.

 Once you have logged in with your information, you will see the available settings you can manage on the Settings page.

 You can specify a time range for your website’s periodic automated backups by selecting one of the options: “Every hour,” “Every day,” “Every week,” or “Every month.”
 Backup completion notifications can be sent to an e-mail address specified in the “Notification Settings” box on the Settings page.